binfalse/binfalse.de/software/browser-extensions/yourls-firefox-webextension/index.md

-{% include image.html url="/assets/media/pics/2017/yourls-firefox/context-menu.png" img="/assets/media/pics/2017/yourls-firefox/context-menu.png" title="The context menu receives another item 'Shorten URL' that can be used to trigger the popup.
+{% include image.html align="aligncenter" url="/assets/media/pics/2017/yourls-firefox/context-menu.png" img="/assets/media/pics/2017/yourls-firefox/context-menu.png" title="The context menu receives another item 'Shorten URL' that can be used to trigger the popup.
 If you selected some text on the web page the selection will be nominated as a keykowrd, see also following picture." caption="The context menu receives another item 'Shorten URL' that can be used to trigger the popup.
 If you selected some text on the web page the selection will be nominated as a keykowrd, see also following picture." %}

 The extension is able to detect selected text on the page.